joelparkerhenderson/wordbooks/analytics.md

 * [MAU: monthly active users](TODO) (cf. DAU, WAU)
 * [MMAP: marketing metric audit protocol](https://en.wikipedia.org/wiki/Marketing_metric_audit_protocol)
 * [new visitor](?): a user who visits your site for the first time (cf. returning visitor)
-* [offline conversion](TODO) some apps have offline conversions, such as redemption of offers that occur outside of the app.
+* [offline conversion](TODO) e.g. a redemption of an app-specific offer that occurs outside of the app.
 * [organic traffic](?): visitors who come to your site from unpaid organic or natural search engine results (cf. paid traffic)
 * [page view](?): when a visitor arrives on an individual page of your site
 * [paid traffic](?): visitors who come to your site from paid advertisements (cf. organic traffic)